HORNETJOE/Research/README.md

 #### The Pie chart below is like the bar chart above in terms of data but is a different way to look at the data collected.
 ![Pie Chart](https://github.com/HORNETJOE/Research/blob/master/piechart.PNG)

+## Analysis
+After the infoamtion has been gathered we can use Analysis to make a result from the results above for this analysis it would be easier to focus on one section of the results mainly this question here: